seahorce-scidac/REMORA/Docs/sphinx_doc/MeshRefinement.rst

 specify the refinement criteria and/or region to be covered, but not the decomposition of the region into individual grids.
 REMORA enforces that all refinement spans the entire vertical direction.
-Field-based tagging criteria are evaluated only where the field means something, so the land-sea boundary does not drive refinement on its own account; a region named explicitly, by a box, is refined in full whether it is land or water.
+Field-based tagging criteria are evaluated only where the field means something, so the land-sea boundary does not drive refinement on its own account (except for a criterion keyed on ``mask`` itself, which exists to find the coast); a region named explicitly, by a box, is refined in full whether it is land or water.
 See `Masked Regions and Tagging`_ for what "means something" amounts to per field.

 See the `Gridding`_ section of the AMReX documentation for details of how individual grids are created.